-While some flights to China are jam-packed with passengers, there are others that are quite empty.
+This tip applies pretty much anywhere you travel in the world, but even more so in China.
+While some flights to China are jam-packed with passengers, I’ve been on many that are quite empty.
 If you’re willing to be flexible on your departure and arrival dates, you’ll often find that cheaper tickets can be found.

 Many online booking websites offer a “flexible dates” option when you’re searching out flights, so don’t be afraid to use it.

 There is no worse time to visit China than during their two major holidays – National Day (Oct.
-1-7) and Spring Festival (usually in late January/early February).
+1-7) and Spring Festival/Chinese New Year (usually in late January/early February).
 During these holidays everybody in China is trying to get back to their hometown and very few discounts are given.

 If you must travel during these holidays try to book at least two months in advance.
-You still won’t get a cheap flight, but at least you’ll have a ticket!
+These won’t be cheap flights to China, but at least you’ll have a ticket!

-Although you feel like you have more control to shop around on the internet, the truth is that travel agencies have bulk-buying power when it comes to Chinese airline tickets.
+Although you feel like you have more control to shop around on the internet, the truth is that travel agencies have bulk-buying power when it comes to cheap China tickets.
 Often you can get just as good a price if not better through a travel agency located in China.